 One way to make sure you’re not opening any harmful emails is to use an email filtering service.
 These services will monitor incoming email and flag any messages that appear to be spam or malware, so you can easily avoid them without having to read through every message.
 Another precaution you can take is to create a strong password and never share it with anyone.
 This way, even if someone does manage to access your account, they won’t be able to do anything with the information inside the emails.

 Avoid Using Public Networks

 Public networks can be a tempting option for businesses because they’re free and easy to use.
 But using public networks puts your business at risk of cyberattacks.
 A cyberattack is when an attacker uses computer networks to inflict damage on another entity, such as a company or government.
 Cyberattacks can involve stealing information, disrupting operations, or even causing physical damage.
 Cybersecurity experts recommend avoiding public networks if possible.
 This is because public networks are often less secure than private networks.
 Private networks are those that are used by businesses and governments only.
-They’re usually more secure than public networks because they’re designed to protect against attacks from outside the network.
+They’re usually more secure than public networks because they’re designed to protect against attacks Another great way to do this is to utilize Geonode’s proxy service as it will help you protect your website from cyber threats.
+It will filter out any suspicious users and block ones that behave suspiciously from outside the network.
 If you must use a public network, make sure you do everything possible to protect your business from cyberattacks. include up-to-date antivirus software, appoint a cybersecurity expert, and keep your computer security settings up-to-date.